23131 Debenedictis: Rotation period

 As of 2018, no rotational lightcurve of Debenedictis has been obtained from photometric observations.
 The body's rotation period, pole and shape remain unknown.

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Debenedictis measures 3.853 kilometers in diameter and its surface has an albedo of 0.249.

 Naming

 This minor planet was named after American 2007-ISEF awardee Erika Alden DeBenedictis (born 1992) for her computer science project.
 She attended the Saint Pius X High School, Albuquerque, New Mexico, United States.
 The official naming citation was published by the Minor Planet Center on 28 August 2007 (M.P.C.
 60501).

 In 2008, she further became connected to asteroids when she attended the Summer Science Program, which teaches astronomy through a curriculum based on asteroid observations and orbital calculations.
 At the program in Socorro, New Mexico, just a short distance from where the asteroid was discovered, she had the opportunity to observe her namesake.

+She became a research assistant at MIT, where she contributed to a number of papers including Daisy-chain gene drives for the alteration of local populations.
+As of 2025 she runs the Biodesign Laboratory at the Francis Crick Institute.